mv2sa/iceSlider/README.md

 ```

 - next
-    - Goes to the previous slide
+    - Goes to the next slide
     - Sample:

 ```javascript